US photographer Alex Noriega has won the third International Landscape Photographer of the Year (ILPOTY) competition for his portfolio of four images.

 Noriega continued: ‘I do not shoot on assignment, I simply pursue the images I want to and teach other photographers how I do it.
 I want to continue finding my own unique images that represent my love of certain landscapes and moods, and to continue exploring North America.
 As long as I’m making new images that excite me, business and career advancements will follow.’

-The photographer came first in 2394 entries.
-He will receive a cash prize,a trophy, and will feature in the International Landscape Photographer of the Year Awards 2016 Book.
+The photographer won out of 2394 entries.
+He will receive a cash prize, a trophy, and will feature in the International Landscape Photographer of the Year Awards 2016 Book.

 Coming in second is Australian landscape photographer Kath Salier, followed by Belgium photographer Peter Poppe in third.